Micro Auto Insurance: Weekly and On-Demand Coverage Options

 Frequently Asked Questions

 Micro and on-demand auto insurance policies are legal where they are offered, but not every provider operates in every state.
 You must still meet your state's minimum liability requirements regardless of which policy type you choose.
 Always verify that the provider is licensed in your state before purchasing.
-Availability is expanding, but as of 2026, options remain limited in some markets.
+As of 2026, Hugo operates in 16 states with expansion to 22 planned, while Root has reached 36 states — so availability is growing but still uneven.

 Can I get full coverage (collision + comprehensive) with micro insurance?

 Most micro insurance products currently offer liability-only coverage, which meets legal minimums but won't pay for damage to your own vehicle.
-Full coverage options through micro-style providers are rare but growing.
-If you need collision or comprehensive protection, you may need to use a traditional insurer or explore usage-based insurance programs that offer broader coverage with flexible discounts.
+Hugo's Unlimited Full plan advertises broader protection, though availability varies by state.
+If you need guaranteed collision or comprehensive protection, explore pay-per-mile insurance options or review what full coverage car insurance actually includes before making a decision.

 Is micro insurance a good option for Uber and Lyft drivers?

-Will using micro insurance create a coverage gap on my record?
+Will canceling my micro insurance create a coverage gap on my record?

 How does micro insurance compare to pay-per-mile insurance?

 Both models are designed for low-mileage or infrequent drivers, but they work differently.
-Pay-per-mile insurance charges a base monthly rate plus a small fee per mile driven, tracked via a plug-in device or app.
-Micro insurance charges by the day or week and is activated manually.
-Pay-per-mile insurance tends to offer broader coverage options, while micro insurance offers more on-demand control.
+Pay-per-mile insurance charges a base monthly rate plus a small fee per mile driven, tracked via a plug-in device, app, or odometer photo.
+Micro insurance charges by flexible intervals (days, weeks) and typically requires manual management.
+Pay-per-mile plans tend to offer broader coverage options and more established provider networks, while micro insurance offers more flexible payment timing.
 Your best choice depends on whether your driving is predictably low-mileage or genuinely sporadic.

 Compare Car Insurance Rates in Ohio